2009-Nissan-Cube/About-This-Hack/README.md

 ## 🔧 Compatibility

-- Supports macOS 10.12 Sierra and newer
+- Supports macOS 10.13 High Sierra and newer
 - Not compatible with Linux or Windows.

 ## 🙌 Credits